apache/usergrid/docs/push-notifications/managing-users-and-devices.md

 </p></div>

 ## Registering devices
-The following samples illustrate how to register a device with a notification service and with the API BaaS.
-At a high level, your code will send a registration request to the notification service, then use information in the service's response to send a separate request to the API BaaS.
-The two requests correlate the notification service, API BaaS, and your mobile app.
+The following samples illustrate how to register a device with a notification service and with the Usergrid.
+At a high level, your code will send a registration request to the notification service, then use information in the service's response to send a separate request to the Usergrid.
+The two requests correlate the notification service, Usergrid, and your mobile app.

 You can also create device entities separately by using the /devices endpoint.
-For more information on using the ``/devices`` endpoint in the API BaaS, see the [API Docs](../rest-endpoints/api-docs.html).
+For more information on using the ``/devices`` endpoint in the Usergrid, see the [API Docs](../rest-endpoints/api-docs.html).

 Registering a device with a notification service is a standard coding activity for implementing push notifications.
-This is not specific to the API BaaS.
+This is not specific to the Usergrid.

 ### Registering for iOS

-The following code illustrates how you can use the iOS SDK to register a device with both the Apigee server and with the APNs, the Apple push notification service.
+The following code illustrates how you can use the iOS SDK to register a device with both the Usergrid server and with the APNs, the Apple push notification service.
 This example assumes that your code has already property initialized the SDK.
 For more information, see [Installing the Apigee SDK for iOS](../sdks/tbd.html).

     // Register with Apple to receive notifications.